-The MSc BP(EED) programme is open to the following categories of applicants:
+The MSc BP(EED) course is open to the following categories of applicants:

 - Registered Architects